Marc has been skydiving for 10 years. He has over 3,000 skydives and 100 BASE jumps.

 Read More From Skyaboveus

-BASE jumping creates a lot of fatalities.
-The BASE Fatality List documents the reported deaths with great details on how it happened (see references).
+BASE jumping is the root of a lot of fatalities.
+The BASE Fatality List documents the reported deaths in great detail.
+The list describes how each death happened (see references).
 Information is often gathered by friends who were on site when the jumper died.
 This is a crucial part of information where jumpers can learn about other people's mistakes.
 Note that not all fatalities are recorded because the sport is unregulated.
 Information is shared voluntarily.

 If you don't want to die jumping, don't start.